Choufourax/upgrade-kohana-3_2-to-3_3/README.md

-A PHP script to upgrade from Kohana 3.2.x to Kohana 3.3.x
+A PHP SCRIPT TO UPGRADE FROM KOHANA 3.2.X TO KOHANA 3.3.X

 Based on the works of :
 => Daan (http://stackoverflow.com/users/987864/daan)